bilouw/Gamemaker-Lighting-Engine/README.md

 ![](GLE.gif)

-Tiles based Lighting Engine that projects shadows with raycasting.
+Tiles based Lighting Engine that projects shadows.

  The shadows projection is based on a tutorial by Mike Dailly that can be found here : [https://www.yoyogames.com/blog/419/realtime-2d-lighting-in-gamemaker-studio-2-part-1](https://www.yoyogames.com/blog/419/realtime-2d-lighting-in-gamemaker-studio-2-part-1?fbclid=IwAR3RysnCli5LjJS5s3Y9ZbQFEAbvlA1_QC-GVmozdKdm7r0sIFDs1fFKSzA).
 Thanks to him because it is the most difficult part if you’re not so good at maths.